MicaW/bowling-challenge/README.md

 2. On line 8, you will see where it looks for your code (`'src/**/*.js'`) and your tests (`'spec/**/*.js'`)
 3. Adjust these to point to the correct directories
 4. Done.

+USER stories
+As a player, I want to start a game, so that I can play Knock em down As a player, I want to play 10 rounds per game, so that the game isn't over too quickly As a player, I want to roll twice per round, so that I can knock down as many pins as possible As a player, I want a score card, so that I can see how I'm doing As a player, I want to get bonus points worth 2 rolls if I get a strike, so that I can get more points As a player, I want to get bonus points worth 1 roll if I get a spare, so that I can get more points

+PROCESS

+1. Write user stories
+2. Write domain model
+1. Add Jasmine library
+2. Add JQuery library
+3. Add Spec files
+4. Add src files